What is a Mechanical License Agreement or Music Reproduction License?

 5.)
 You are a game software producer and want to include copyrighted music in the games.

-In short, you will be needing a music reproduction license to reproduce copyrighted music in physical storage media such as listed above.
-For those 5 items above, you need to ask permission from the music publisher and if the request is granted, the music publisher will issue mechanical license.
+For those 6 items above, you need to ask permission from the music publisher (or an authorized third party representative, more details below).
+If the request is granted, the music publisher will then issue mechanical license.
 Aside from getting the license, you also need to pay associated mechanical license fee or royalties as stipulated on the agreement.

 The mechanical license fee is mandated by law.
 And some computational information is probably needed in some cases.